aakb/digitalabc/README.md

-#Infostander Backend
+#Digital ABC

 ##Information
-This is the DigitalABC project.
-It is a Symfony2 project.
+This is the Digital ABC project.
+It is a Symfony2 project that utilises angularjs.

 ###Helpful commands
 To clear cache